While Four Seasons doesn’t reward guests with loyalty points, it does have a hotel membership program that you might not know about.

 10. My Thoughts

-Four Seasons doesn’t want or need to cheapen or damage their brand by offering loyalty points.
+Four Seasons doesn’t want or need to cheapen or damage its brand by offering loyalty points.
 There isn’t another more consistent luxury hotel brand with such a large volume of rooms and properties.

 There’s no loyalty program for Porsche cars, and they sell well.
 The same goes for Prada or Gucci.
 People buy these products because they want them.
 People stay in Four Seasons hotels because they want to.
 And if you want benefits on your next Four Seasons stay, you now know who to book with.